 DSA is not normally available for students undertaking university based extra curricular activities.
-However, where it can be demonstrated that the extra curricular activity is a course requirement e.g. drama students attending a drama club or a music students taking part in a Choral society then we can consider requests for DSA.
+However, if you can demonstrate that the extra-curricular activity is a course requirement e.g. drama students attending a drama club or a music students taking part in a choral society then we can consider requests for DSA.